startrekthefleet/grav-theme-programmable-matter/README.md

     bin/gpm update telephasic

-This command will check your Grav install to see if your Telephasic theme is due for an update.
+This command will check your Grav install to see if your Programmable Matter theme is due for an update.
 If a newer release is found, you will be asked whether or not you wish to update.
 To continue, type `y` and hit enter.
 The theme will automatically update and clear Grav's cache.

 ### Manual Update

-Manually updating Telephasic is pretty simple.
+Manually updating Programmable Matter is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/themes/telephasic` directory.
-* Download the new version of the Telephasic theme from either [GitHub](https://github.com/pmoreno-rodriguez/grav-theme-telephasic) or [GetGrav.org](http://getgrav.org/downloads/themes).
+* Download the new version of the Programmable Matter theme from either [GitHub](https://github.com/pmoreno-rodriguez/grav-theme-telephasic) or [GetGrav.org](http://getgrav.org/downloads/themes).
 * Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `telephasic`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.